brekekekex/arith/README.md

 ## Overview
 Evaluating an algebraic expression is fairly trivial provided it has been serialized.
 In particular, postfix-notation strings may be evaluated through a judicious (yet simple) use of pushdown stacks.
 This repository details the implementation of such a stack-based calculator for simple (integer) expressions.

-I have personally found [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (RPN), however computationally tractable, to be highly unpleasant to read and write.
+I personally find [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (RPN), however computationally tractable, to be highly unpleasant to read and write.
 Therefore, this calculator only relies on RPN as an internal representation&mdash;the user may input a normal, infix expression if they so desire.
 This is summarily parsed to postfix/RPN via Dijkstra's [shunting yard algorithm](http://www.cs.utexas.edu/~EWD/MCReps/MR35.PDF) prior to evaluation.

 ## Design
 This project is for self-learning, which entails some constraints as well as some liberties.
 As concerns the former, I have hand-rolled the relevant data structures and algorithms in C while avoiding its standard library (*libc*) as much as possible.